Recommended as Stock of the Week on March 30, 2026

 From recommendation (March 30, 2026)

-Dior is a company characterized by the following investment thesis: Christian Dior SE, through its subsidiaries, engages in the production, distribution, and retail of fashion and leather goods, wines and spirits, perfumes and cosmetics, and watches and jewelry worldwide.
-The company offers its fashion and leather goods under the Louis Vuitton, Fendi, Celine, Loewe, Marc Jacobs, Givenchy, Kenzo, Berluti, Pucci, Loro Piana, Rimowa, and Patou; and wines and spirits under the Hennessy, Moët & Chandon, Dom Pérignon, Veuve Clicquot, Krug, Château d'Yquem, Belvedere, Glenmorangie, Newton Vineyards, Bodega Numanthia, Château d'Esclans, Armand de Brignac, Château Minuty, and Joseph Phelps brands.
-It also provides perfumes and cosmetics under the Parfums Christian Dior, Guerlain, Parfums Givenchy, Make Up For Ever, Benefit Cosmetics, Fresh, Acqua di Parma, KVD Vegan Beauty, Fenty, Ole Henriksen, Maison Francis Kurkdjian, and Officine Universelle Buly 1803 brand names; and watches and jewelry under the Tiffany, Bulgari, TAG Heuer, Zenith, Hublot, Chaumet, Fred, L'Epée 1839, and Repossi brands.
-In addition, the company operates retail stores under the DFS Galleria, Sephora, and Le Bon Marché names; publishes Le Parisien-Aujourd'hui en France, a daily newspaper; builds yachts; and operates hotel and the Cova pastry shop brand.
-Further, it is involved in real estate activities.
-The company sells its products through store network, including e-commerce websites; and agents and distributors.
+Christian Dior SE is a company characterized by the following investment thesis: Christian Dior SE, through its subsidiaries, engages in the production, distribution, and retail of fashion and leather goods, wines and spirits, perfumes and cosmetics, and watches and jewelry in France, rest of Europe, Japan, rest of Asia, the United States, and internationally.
+It offers its fashion and leather goods under the Louis Vuitton, Fendi, Celine, Loewe, Givenchy, Kenzo, Berluti, Pucci, Loro Piana, and Rimowa brands; and wines and spirits under the Hennessy, Moët & Chandon, Dom Pérignon, Veuve Clicquot, Krug, Château d'Yquem, Belvedere, Glenmorangie, Bodega Numanthia, Château d'Esclans, Armand de Brignac, Joseph Phelps, and Château Minuty brands.
+The company also provides perfumes and cosmetics under the Parfums Christian Dior, Guerlain, Parfums Givenchy, Make Up For Ever, Benefit Cosmetics, Fresh, Acqua di Parma, Fenty, Ole Henriksen, Maison Francis Kurkdjian, and Officine Universelle Buly 1803 brand names; and watches and jewelry under the Tiffany, Bvlgari, TAG Heuer, Zenith, Hublot, Chaumet, Fred, L'Epée 1839, and Repossi brands.
+In addition, it operates retail stores under the Sephora and Le Bon Marché names; publishes Le Parisien-Aujourd'hui en France, a daily newspaper, Paris Match magazine, the Royal Van Lent-Feadship brand, and La Samaritaine; and operates hotel and the Cova pastry shop brand.
+Further, the company is involved in real estate activities.
+It sells its products through store network, including e-commerce websites; and agents and distributors.
 The company was incorporated in 1946 and is headquartered in Paris, France.
 Christian Dior SE is a subsidiary of Financière Agache Société Anonyme.
-Christian Dior SE operates in the Consumer Cyclical / Luxury Goods industry is based in France employs around 211,000 people.
-Christian Dior SE recently reported revenue of about 80.81B EUR, a profit margin of 5.61%, return on equity of 16.74%, a market capitalisation around 79.34B EUR, valuation multiples of roughly 17.5x earnings, 1x sales, 3.2x book value.
-Christian Dior SE has an ongoing dividend policy and pays around 14.30 EUR per share (3.30% yield).
+Christian Dior SE operates in the Consumer Cyclical / Luxury Goods industry is based in France employs around 180,957 people.
+Christian Dior SE recently reported revenue of about 80.81B EUR, a profit margin of 5.61%, return on equity of 16.74%, a market capitalisation around 81.91B EUR, valuation multiples of roughly 18.1x earnings, 1x sales, 3.3x book value.
+Christian Dior SE has an ongoing dividend policy and pays around 14.30 EUR per share (3.24% yield).

 What are the key metrics for CDI.PA?